AButler/upload-release-assets/README.md

 | `release-id`  | _(Optional)_ Explicitly specify the release id                                                    | `42`                                                     |
 | `release-tag` | _(Optional)_ Explicity specify the tag of the release                                             | `v1.0.0`                                                 |

-If `release-id` is specified, then this release with this will be used.
+If `release-id` is specified, then the release with this ID will be used.
-If `release-tag` is specified, the release with this tag will be used.
+If `release-tag` is specified, then the release with this tag will be used.
 If neither are specified, the release from the action is used.

 ## Contributors